College of Arts & Sciences

 USF has an incredibly dedicated alumni community.
 USF alumni want to help students launch their careers, but also are eager to connect with and support fellow alumni.
 OCP counselors are available to meet with you to identify alumni working in your area of interest.

-LinkedIn Group: Online resource connecting alumni with other alumni, faculty, and USF School of Law-affiliated legal professionals who can provide advice and support.
+LinkedIn Group: This online resource connects you with faculty and other alumni who can provide advice and support.
 Close to 3,000 alumni and students are members of this group.
 Search for the “University of San Francisco School of Law” LinkedIn group to join and explore the subgroups.
-For help, contact Alex Doll.
+For help, contact Recruitment Coordinator.